Quality In Means Quality Out!

 purchasing rock for your tumbler is: "Quality in means quality out!"

 You will spend a lot of time tumbling the

-stones and use up costly grits and polishes, so get the most out of your time and money by using quality rough material.
+stones.
+You will also use a lot of electricty, grit and polish, so get the most out of your time and money by using quality rough material.